lineCode/icon-pie/README.md

 | `ic14` | 256x256@2x "retina" 32-bit PNG/JP2 icon | PNG only   |

 ### SVG Support
-**IconBaker** uses the `nsvg` crate to rasterize `.svg` files.
+**IconPie** uses the `nsvg` crate to rasterize `.svg` files.
 According to the authors of the crate:

 > Like NanoSVG, the rasterizer only renders flat filled shapes.
 It is not particularly fast or accurate, but it is a simple way to bake vector graphics into textures.

-The author of `icon-baker` is inclined to search for alternatives to `nsvg` if inquired to.
+The author of `icon-pie` is inclined to search for alternatives to `nsvg` if inquired to.
 Help would be appreciated.

 ## License
-Licensed under MIT license([LICENSE-MIT](https://github.com/GarkGarcia/icon-baker/blob/master/LICENSE) or http://opensource.org/licenses/MIT).
+Licensed under MIT license([LICENSE-MIT](https://github.com/GarkGarcia/icon-pie/blob/master/LICENSE) or http://opensource.org/licenses/MIT).